Our Leadership Team

 Assistant Principal: Wellbeing Junior

-Previously the Assistant Principal Religious Education at Sacred Heart Primary School Toowoomba, Bridget has held various positions throughout her educational career working in the Toowoomba, Townsville and Cairns Dioceses.
-She has held the positions of APRE, Learning Support Teacher, Director of Teaching and Learning, Head of Campus and recently undertook the role of Acting Principal at St Monica’s, Oakey in Term 3 of 2018, where she built strong relationships with the school community, P & F and Board.
+Bridget has held various positions throughout her educational career working in the Toowoomba, Townsville and Cairns Dioceses.
+She has held the positions of APRE, Acting Principal, Learning Support Teacher, Director of Teaching and Learning and Head of Campus.
+Bridget has a passion for building strong relationships with the school community, with a focus on student wellbeing.
 Bridget’s expertise in education lies in providing global vision and direction, policy and procedure writing, behaviour management and student welfare, developing positive school cultures, curriculum development and the capacity to set academic standards for students and staff.
 She excels at providing strategic direction and building collective efficacy amongst staff to achieve the standards set.—

 Assistant Principal: Religious Education